TovahWeiss/switch2-legends-za-arduino-controller/src/za/README.md

 **Pre-requisites:** Stand on a teleporter pad in Lysandre Labs

-### Honedge Resetting [Feature 4 - four button presses]
+### Bench Resetting [Feature 4 - four button presses]

+**Pre-requisites:** Have "Sit" dialog on screen in front of a bench

+### Honedge Resetting [Feature 5 - five button presses]

 **Pre-requisites:** Go through the first teleporter pad in Lysandre Labs directly in front of the elevator at the enterance.

-This command will run far enough into the room with Duoblade and two Honedge to reroll them, then return to the teleporter pad and reset the process.
+This command will run far enough into the room with Doublade and two Honedge to reroll them, then return to the teleporter pad and reset the process.